 - Pricing can be very affordable.

-I’ve even put together a 10-step guide that will get you started in less than 20 minutes.
+I’ve even put together a step-by-step guide that will get you started in less than 20 minutes.

 WordPress vs Wix: A Head-to-Head Detailed Comparison